NicodemusGurion/nicodemusgurion.github.io/_posts/2023-12-05-Selected verses from the Quran and Hadiths.md

 Notice also the poetic biblical references in that a false anti-christ prophet was killed by Allah after eating of the Lamb that came from a Jewish woman.

+## What was the last orders of Muhammad to his followers? {#last-orders}

+> Ibn 'Abbas said...
+The Prophet on his death-bed, gave three orders saying, "Expel the pagans from the Arabian Peninsula, respect and give gifts to the foreign delegates as you have seen me dealing with them."
+I forgot the third (order)"...

+What's that, Ibn Abbas?
+The last order of Muhammad wasn't noteworthy enough to even commit to memory?
+But at least you remembered the genocide part.

-## What was the last words of Muhammad?
+## What was the last words of Muhammad? {#last-words}

 While Jesus used his last moments to forgive his enemies, Muhammad used his last moments to curse one third of the world population.